Making Wine at Utopia

 In keeping with our minimalist and natural approach to winemaking, Utopia ferments its Pinot Noir in small-lot fermentation tanks using indigenous or “wild” yeast fermentations that start in the vineyard The end result of wild fermentations, and what also may be referred to as a sequential fermentation, is a wine with added texture and finesse.
 Fermentation temperatures are carefully controlled using probes that measure the exact temperature at the core of the must, rather than the outside of the fermentation tank.

-Our Pinot Noir is aged in a combination of new and used French oak barrels produced by one of the world’s finest Burgundian coopers, Francois Freres.
-Utopia typically uses a mixture of tightly grained Allier and Troncais forests and medium plus toast barrels to impart a balanced oak influence to our Pinot Noir without over-oaking the wines.
+Our Pinot Noir is aged in a combination of new and used French oak barrels produced by a mixture of the world’s finest Burgundian coopers for added complexity in the finished wine.
+Utopia typically uses a blend of tightly grained Allier and Troncais forests and medium and medium plus toast barrels to impart a balanced oak influence to our Pinot Noir without over-oaking the wines.
 We generally age our wines between eleven and twelve months.
 Throughout aging, our barrels are held in temperature and humidity controlled barrel rooms to ensure that we deliver on our commitment to produce the finest quality wine possible.
 Once bottled, Utopia wines are stored in a temperature controlled warehouse in the heart of the Willamette Valley.

 Our Commitment to You